pythonwithalex/Spring2015/week1/review.md

 #### What is a Program?

 A program is a set of statements that ask a computer to do specific things.
-A program is useful if it completes a specific task.
+A program is useful if it completes a specific task in a reasonable amount of time.
 A task could be very simple, or it could could be comprised of multiple separate tasks that handle distinct sub-parts of the original task.

 Examples of simple tasks that we might want a computer to do for us: